Quantum Science Research Groups

 - Associate Professor Michael J. Biercuk (Expt.) – Trapped Ion Experiment - Quantum Control, Quantum Information, Quantum Sensing and Quantum Simulation

-- Associate Professor Andrew C. Doherty (Thy.) – Quantum Control and Quantum Information
+- Professor Andrew C. Doherty (Thy.) – Quantum Control and Quantum Information

-- Dr Steven T. Flammia (Thy.) – Quantum Information and Quantum Computation
+- Associate Professor Steven T. Flammia (Thy.) – Quantum Information and Quantum Computation

 - Professor David J. Reilly (Expt.) – Semiconductor Nanostructure Experiment - Quantum Information, and Quantum Sensing